 Surrounded by beautiful countryside Gargrave’s railway station has train services connecting eastwards to Skipton, westwards towards Lancaster and northwards to the iconic Settle to Carlisle railway line.

-Within the village there is a supermarket, church, tea shops, award winning restaurant, two pubs, doctor and dentist’s surgeries, primary school, children’s playground and well-patronised village hall with many community events.
+Within the village there is a supermarket, church, tea shops, award winning restaurant, three pubs, doctor and dentist’s surgeries, primary school, children’s playground and well-patronised village hall with many community events.
 There are also sporting facilities including a cricket club, football club, tennis club and croquet.
 Alongside three charming village greens, the River Aire meanders through the village, as does the Leeds-Liverpool Canal with its colourful barges and pretty towpath walks.

 Gargrave’s River Aire Roman ford